Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    *Screenshot of plotms for uvdist vs amp (corrected).
 Note that most of the baselines are packed around amp = 1 with almost no outliers.*

 We need to check if amp and/or phase plotted w.r.to uvdist is flat because these are point sources at phase centre, so amp should not depend on uvdist, and phase should also not depend on uvdist.
-To summarize, check uvdist vs amp corrected plots, with antenna iteration and baseline colorization; or baseline iteration and antenna1/corr colorization, if required channels averaged, field by field with uvrange>1.5km.
+To summarize, check uvdist vs amp corrected plots, with antenna iteration and baseline colourization or baseline iteration and antenna1/corr colourization, if required channels averaged, field by field with uvrange>1.5km.

 Absolute flux density calibration